-Perhaps the most stylish shoe of our time, loafers are the ultimate in refined, classic footwear for a range of reasons.
-Easily adaptable, able to be dressed up or down and flattering in an assortment of materials, loafers are the staple that is here to stay.
-You shouldn’t feel guilty about investing in this shoe style, given they are minimalistic, and are easily adaptable for different looks and seasons.
+Perhaps the most stylish shoes of our time, loafers are the ultimate in refined, classic footwear for a range of reasons.
+Easily able to be dressed up or down and flattering in an assortment of materials, loafers are the staple that is here to stay.
+You shouldn’t feel guilty about investing in this shoe style, given they’re minimalistic and easily adaptable for different looks and seasons.
 Be aware, however, that the way you style loafers is incredibly important.
-You want to do justice to these worthwhile additions to your wardrobe so that they will perfect looks instead of looking out of place.
-Fortunately, our guide covers everything from what colours you should invest into weighing in on the whole socks, no socks debate.
+That’s why we have put together this expert guide on how to wear loafers for a dapper look.

-History of Loafers
+Types of Loafers

 Loafers With or Without Socks

 Is it OK to wear socks with loafers?

 Loafers without socks are undoubtedly clean, relaxed, and minimalist.
 If you choose to forgo socks, your clothing needs to be correctly fitted.
 Most importantly, you should opt for shorter length trousers, as it will complement the loafer style more.
 While ‘no socks’ works well, loafers with socks can also be done right, but be careful with how you style this combination.
 Choose a sock pattern that has colors that correspond to your clothing choices.
 Doing so will ensure your look registers as refined as opposed to looking messy.

 How to Wear Loafers

 1. Penny loafers are a versatile pair of shoes that you can wear with most outfits.
 2. Loafers also align well with preppy blazers but stick to keeping the tones of your outfits in the same color palette.
 3 Loafers without socks are an undoubtedly clean, relaxed, and minimalist look.
 4. Suede loafers are incredibly adaptable because they can be dressed up and dressed down.